Phone-GWP-group

 This again returns to the material specification of your packaging – and the cost of using a material or board grade that may or may not be suitable.

-It is therefore important that you look at the average distances your products travel, how they are transported, the amount of handling they are likely to be subjected to and then combine this with analysis of your products fragility to ascertain the optimum material to strike the balance between cost and protection.
+It is therefore important that you look at the average distances your products travel, how they are transported, the amount of handling they are likely to be subjected to, and then combine this with an analysis of your products’ fragility to ascertain the optimum material to strike a balance between cost and protection.

 The complexity of your packaging